Waldemar Haffkine: Early years

 Young Haffkine was also a member of the Jewish League for Self-Defense in Odessa.
 Haffkine was injured while defending a Jewish home during a pogrom.
 As a result of this action he was arrested but later released due to the intervention of biologist Ilya Mechnikov.

-Haffkine continued his studies from 1879 to 1883 with Mechnikov at Odesa University, but after the assassination of Tsar Alexander II, the government increasingly cracked down on people it considered suspicious, including intelligentsia.
-Haffkine graduated with a Doctor of Science at the age of 23.
+Haffkine continued his studies from 1879 to 1883 with Mechnikov at Odessa University, but after the assassination of Tsar Alexander II, the government increasingly cracked down on people it considered suspicious, including intelligentsia.
+Haffkine graduated as a Doctor of Science at the age of 23.
 Haffkine was also employed by the zoological museum at Odessa from 1882 to 1888.
 Debarred from professorship, as a Jew, in 1888, Haffkine was allowed to emigrate to Switzerland and began his work at the University of Geneva, as an assistant professor of Physiology.
 In 1889 he joined Mechnikov and Louis Pasteur in Paris at the newly established Pasteur Institute where he took up the only available post of librarian.

 Protozoological studies

 Haffkine began his scientific career as a protozoologist and protistologist, under the tutelage of Ilya Mechnikov at Imperial Novorossiya University in Odessa and later at the Pasteur Institute in Paris.
 His early research was on protists such as Astasia, Euglena, and Paramecium, as well as the earliest studies on Holospora, a bacterial parasite of Paramecium.
 In the early 1890s, Haffkine shifted his attention to studies in practical bacteriology.

-The euglenid genus Khawkinea is named in honor of Haffkine's early studies of euglenids, first published in French journals with the author name translated from Cyrillic as "Mardochée-Woldemar Khawkine".
+The euglenid genus Khawkinea is named in honor of Haffkine's early studies of euglenids, first published in French journals with the author name transliterated from Cyrillic as "Mardochée-Woldemar Khawkine".